Symmetric Arithmetic Circuits: Concluding Discussion

 We say that a circuit $C$ with variables $X$ is \emph{rigid} if for every permutation $\sigma \in \sym(X)$ there is at most one automorphism of $C$ extending $\sigma$.

 We are now ready to define the key notion of a symmetric circuit. \begin{definition}[Symmetric Circuit] Let $C$ be a circuit with variables $X$ and $G \leq \sym_X$.
 We say $C$ is \emph{$G$-symmetric} if the action of every $\sigma \in G$ on $X$ extends to an automorphism of $C$.
-We say that $C$ is \emph{strictly $G$-symmetric} if it has no other automorphisms. \end{definition}
+We say that $C$ is \emph{strictly $G$-symmetric} if the only automorphisms of $C$ are those extending a permutation in $G$. \end{definition}

 It is easy see that if a circuit is $G$-symmetric then it computes a $G$-symmetric polynomial (and hence function).
 We sometimes omit mention of $G$ when it is obvious from context.
-For a gate $g$ in a symmetric circuit $C$, the \emph{orbit} of $g$, denoted by $\orb(g)$, is the the set of all $h \in C$ such that there exists an automorphism $\pi$ of $C$ with $\pi(g) = h$.
+For a gate $g$ in a symmetric circuit $C$, the \emph{orbit} of $g$, denoted by $\orb(g)$, is the the set of all $h \in C$ such that there exists an automorphism $\pi$ of $C$ extending some permutation in $G$ with $\pi(g) = h$.
 We write $\ORB{C}$ for the maximum size of an orbit in $C$, and call it the \emph{orbit size} of $C$.

 We use the same terminology for symmetric circuits as for symmetric functions.
 That is, if a circuit $C$ with variables $X \times Y$ is $\sym_X \times \sym_Y$-symmetric we say that $C$ is matrix symmetric.
 We similarly define square symmetric circuits, transpose symmetric circuits and partition symmetric circuits.